Light-Wizzard/Sound-Room/README.md

 # Sound-Room
 Small Sound Room built around a recliner

-The concept is to use 12 inch by 12 inch Soundproof Panels, represented by the squares, you make a frame, and put the panels on them, on the inside and outside, to stop sound from entering from outside, and to keep sound from echoing around the room you are in.
+The concept is to use 96, 12 inch by 12 inch Soundproof Panels, I found them for $66 at [Amazon](https://www.amazon.com/gp/product/B09RKLX6RT/), represented by the squares, you make a frame, and put the panels on them, on the inside and outside, to stop sound from entering from outside, and to keep sound from echoing around the room you are in.